abdulmusavvir/3-tier-application/DAY-6/README.md

 # Chart.yaml will have the basic information about the helm chart

+# To install helm chart for different environment we need to execute helm install with --values argument for eg for prod we will execute following command

+helm install applicationrelease3 DAY-6/3-tier-architecture-project --values DAY-6/3-tier-architecture-project/Prod-Values.yaml

 # we can have helmfile sync command that will execute both helm install and helm uninstall command.

 helmfile is an utility that we need to install in our system. after that we have to create a helmfile.yaml

 releases: